matgou/ZabbixWebScenarioBuilder/README.md

 ### Init environment

 * On Debian Linux
-To Init environment use virtualenv and pip by running the following command (this example is for Debian):
+To Init environment use virtualenv and pip by running the following command :
 ```
 virtualenv --python=/usr/bin/python3 venv
 . venv/bin/activate